dragoonDorise/RP-RG351/README.md

 - A - Launchs the Game
 - B - Goes back to the Home Page
 - X - Toggles a Game as favorite
-- Y - Activates Search mode ( You might need to press R2 Twice )
+- Y - Activates Search mode ( You might need to press Y Twice )
 - L1 - Changes the Game List to the previous System
 - R1 - Changes the Game List to the next System